· FODMAP Diet Guide · guides · 8 min read

 - 2 small kiwis

-- Contains actinidin enzyme that aids digestion
+- Contains actinidin (a natural enzyme that helps break down protein)

 - May help with motility